PlutoPay

 1. Have you met Marc and Suzan?

-Marc and Suzan Personas would be kept in mind throughout the rest of the design process to ensure I was designing for real people by solving real problems.
+2. Throughout User Research and Affinity Mapping, I identified shared needs, behaviors, and pain points, and focused on providing solutions for Marc and Suzan Personas.
+These personas were kept in mind throughout the design process to ensure I was designing for real people and solving real problems.

 03. Ideate

-"Once I had the User Research done, prioritized the features for PlutoPay and defined the User Personas it was time to start sketching the first User Flows and Wireframes."
+"Once I had organized the User Research insights, prioritized PlutoPay features, and defined the target User Personas, it was time to translate these findings into design decisions and define the core structure of the product.

 Mental Model &